-Cell phone ad Laptop policy: Students must turn cell phones to silent mode before coming to class.
+Cell phone and Laptop policy: Students must turn cell phones to silent mode before coming to class.
 Cell phones cannot be used in class.
-Laptops, e-readers, or tablets can be used only to view material that is pertinent to the texts under discussion.
+Laptops, e-readers, or tablets can be used only to view material that is pertinent to the texts under discussion, when so instructed.
+The instructor shall inform students as to when such use of electronic devices is required.
 Students found in violation of this policy will not be allowed to use their electronic devices for the rest of the class.